prentrodgers/coconet-pytorch-csound/README.md

 You will also need to install a few other programs not available through Anaconda:

-- fluidsynth, available from most linux distributions
+- fluidsynth, available from most linux distributions or python pip.
 - A sound font to use with fluidsynth.
 These are too large to include in the github repo, and are available here: https://musical-artifacts.com/?apps=fluidsynth&formats=sf2&license=free&order=top_rated&tags=soundfont I recommend the Roland soundfont, since it has most of what you would want.
 - csound-devel - if you want to use csound to generate wave files - that's optional, since fluidsynth is capable of generating serviceable wave files from midi.
 I use Csound because it does a better job and supports different sample files, tuning systems, and convolution.
 But it can be a challenge to get working.
 You will also need some samples.
 I use a set of Bosendorfer piano samples that I paid a good deal of money for, and which are not avaiable online to my knowledge.
 Csound can be used to make wonderful music, but it has a steep learning curve.
 -